 Australia's Victor Zammit simply ignores truthful facts before promoting anyone ---even those who judges determined were misleading in court rooms.
 If a woman claims to communicate with the dead and to find missing persons with paranormal powers Victor Zammit apparently will simply describe her as a "gifted" citizen.

 His apparent attitude?
 Any full and honest public disclosure on his part that alters what he has determined to be the truth doesn't need to be revealed.

 He will select the evidence and report the outcome as he has determined.

 Author Victor Zammit is a retired New South Wales (Sidney Australia area) attorney who pushes garbled "scientific" research charades and helps promote non-credible paranormal pretenders.
 Indeed, after death author Victor James Zammit dished out a email rant offering snippets of truth skillfully packaged with innuendo and distortion.

-This is G&P Inquiry Institute commercial-free web site as of late April 2014 is now approaching 1 million global views since being founded in 2005.
+This PETER Group commercial-free web site in 2015 is now approaching 1 million global views since being founded in 2005.

 Victor Zammit has for the past decade showed he's willing to browbeat and publicly harass even persons which the highest American courts have found in favor of --- including a man who uncovered that leading global TV psychic detective Noreen Renier misled the public.